Eligibility & Requirements

-You should ensure you are aware of changes to the immigration rules that may affect you.
+You should ensure you’re aware of changes to the immigration rules that may affect you.
 Our policy may change in response to any changes to the legal basis on which employment in the Civil Service rests.
-If you are affected by changes to the UK immigration system during the application process, we will contact you, if successful, to discuss your status.
+If you’re affected by changes to the UK immigration system during the application process, we’ll contact you, if successful, to discuss your status.
 Such cases will be assessed on an individual basis, but any offer of employment will depend on the legislation in force at the time.

 Please also note that the HM Treasury selection process requires you to be physically present in the UK on at least one occasion.
-If you travel to the UK to attend the selection process, HM Treasury will not reimburse any travel expenses from abroad.
+If you travel to the UK to attend the selection process, HM Treasury cannot reimburse any travel expenses from abroad.

 HM Treasury requires all staff to be security cleared.
 For meaningful checks to be carried out, applicants will normally need to have lived in the UK for at least three out of the last five years and have a UK address.

-Having lived abroad for more than two out of the last five years is not always a bar to a security clearance, for example if you’ve served overseas with HM Forces or in some other official capacity as a representative of Her Majesty’s Government.
-However, HM Treasury will need information about where you have been living during the last five years, So please provide all the information requested on the application form.
+Having lived abroad for more than two out of the last five years isn’t always a bar to a security clearance, for example if you’ve served overseas with HM Forces or in some other official capacity as a representative of Her Majesty’s Government.
+However, HM Treasury will need information about where you’ve been living during the last five years, so please provide all the information requested on the application form.

-There are two stages of security check that you will have to pass:
+There are two stages of security checks that you’ll have to pass:

 - We’ll do an initial screen after you submit your application but before invitations are issued for the assessment centre, to assess whether you’re likely to meet the criteria for security clearance.
-If you don’t meet the criteria we will let you know that your application can’t proceed for this reason.
+If you don’t meet the criteria, we’ll let you know that your application can’t proceed for this reason.

 Security-related eligibility is considered on a case by case basis.